cloudmesh-community/book/chapters/in/ansible.md

 We are going to use a top-down fashion in this example.
 We first start from a playbook that is already good to go.
-You can execute this playbook (don't do it yet) to get R installed in your remote hosts.
+You can execute this playbook (donot do it yet) to get R installed in your remote hosts.
 We then further complicate this concise playbook by introducing functionalities to do the same tasks but in different ways.
 Although these detours are not necessary in this simply case, it helps you grasp